 Submission.
-Manuscripts may be submitted to the Editor as email attachments in standard word processing formats.
+Submit manuscripts to the Editor as email attachments.
+Submit your articles in Microsoft Word; We do not accept other word processing formats.
 If figures are included, send as separate attachments AFTER checking with the Editor about suitability, format, etc. Alternatively, manuscripts may be submitted via the Bird Observer web site.

 Manuscript Preparation.
 Manuscripts may be shortened when edited.
 Use the current A.O.U. checklist for bird names and sequence.
 Include author's or artist's name, address, email, and telephone number and supply a brief biography.
 Scientific and technical articles are peer-reviewed.
 Views expressed in Bird Observer are those of the authors and do not necessarily reflect an official position of Bird Observer of Eastern Massachusetts, Inc.